isaqb-org/glossary/manuscript/3-terms-M-Z.md

 assessing if a system or its architecture can meet the desired or required quality goals.

-  Instead of calculating or measuring certain characteristics of systems or architectures, qualitative evaluation is concerned with risks, tradeoffs and sensitivity points.
+  Instead of calculating or measuring certain characteristics of systems or architectures, qualitative evaluation is concerned with risks, trade-offs and sensitivity points.

   See also [_assessment_](#term-assessment).